vapvarun/buddypress-polls/README.txt

 Poll activity graph can be listed in sidebar with the help of widget (BuddyPress) Poll Activity Graph widget provided by the plugin.

 == Changelog ==

+= 3.6.0 =
+* Fixed - #100 - poll % result issue with numbers
+* Fixed - fatal error when open customizer in admin side

 = 3.5.0 =
 * Fixed - thrive theme with icon align issue fixed
 * New Feature - Enable thank you message input when user create polls.